A Day in the Life of an Acute Care SLP

 10:52 a.m.
 Not Ready Yet

 When I go to see my next patient, a man in his mid-30s who is in for street drug overdose, it’s clear he’s not alert enough for a swallowing evaluation today.
 I let the nurse know, and then spent 10 minutes talking to her about the nursing swallow screening we are trying to re-establish at my hospital.
 I love opportunities to provide education to nurses who have a genuine interest in what we do.

 This man has cancer at the base of his tongue, and a tracheostomy tube was placed in his throat to help him breathe.
 I’ve been following his case to evaluate his swallowing and make sure he can use a one-way speaking valve on his trach tube so he can speak audibly.
 Yesterday I did his video fluoroscopic swallow study (VFSS) using barium-infused food to see how it moves through his mouth and throat.

 Today I’m teaching him swallowing exercises he can do during cancer treatment, even though he’ll be getting all his nutrition through a GJ feeding tube going directly into his intestines.
 I teach him the Mendelssohn maneuver, the Masako, and some range of motion exercises for his jaw.
 I’ll see him again in a week, after his radiation treatment has started.

-The Dysphagia Therapy app, available for iOS and Android, helps clinicians find the best therapy options for their patients based on assessment findings.
-Instructions, references, and anatomical information accompany each exercise in this indispensible pocket reference tool.
+The Dysphagia Therapy app, helps clinicians find the best therapy options for their patients based on assessment findings.
+Instructions, references, and anatomical information accompany each exercise in this indispensable pocket reference tool.

 12:15 p.m.
 Lunch!